Skip to main content

 House Bills 6034 and 6035 are a response to local battles over books that some library patrons consider inappropriate for young people.
 Many of the challenged books have themes of LGBTQ relationships, with some including illustrations of sex acts.

-The “Freedom to Read Act” would dramatically limit the ability of residents to challenge books by:
+The “Freedom to Read Act” would curtail the challenging of books by:

-- Limiting patrons who can challenge library material to residents of the community.
+• Limiting patrons who can challenge library materials to residents of the community.

 The 1973 US Supreme Court ruling, Miller v.
 California, ruled the First Amendment protects works with “serious literary, artistic, political or scientific value.”
 That is a high standard that has all but eliminated obscenity rulings.